SySfRaMe/OpenhabSVG/README.md

    Located at automation/js/boilerEventCng.js

 Please note that I am by no means a professional in this field, but I am eager to learn! (-; This project might end up in the trash bin, but let's see what happens.

+Try it out it is a lot of fun and has great potential